WashU Olin Business of Health Spring Symposium

 Past Symposiums

-Last year, Olin brought together leaders from translational science, public health, and biotech entrepreneurship to focus on the critical role of cross-sector collaboration in advancing health innovation.
+Olin convened leading voices from translational science, public health, and biotech entrepreneurship for a dynamic exchange centered on one powerful idea: cross-sector collaboration is the key to accelerating breakthrough health innovation.
 The event included an extraordinary lineup — including Professors Lamar Pierce and Bart Hamilton, Dean Michael Mazzeo, Chancellor Andrew D. Martin, Dr. Eric Leuthardt, Dean Sandro Galea, among others — to share insights and showcase the transformative power of the business of health.

 Here's what people were saying about the symposium and Olin's commitment to the Business of Health.